erixanders/Module3_Challenge/README.md

-#Overview of Election Audit: Explain the purpose of this election audit analysis.
+# Overview of Election Audit:
+This script is used to pull data from the election results in election_results.csv and show who won the election overall, and which counties voted the most.

-##Election-Audit Results:
+## Election-Audit Results:
 ***
 * According to the data, there were 369,711 total votes